Home Recipes Cream and Jam Long John Doughnut Recipe

 Add about four tablespoons of jam to a bowl, and using a fork, mix the jam well until it is a smooth enough consistency to pipe.

-Add the jam to a piping or ziplock bag with a small round piping tip, or you can just cut the end off the bag.
+Add the jam to a piping or ziplock bag with a small round piping tip, or cut the end off the bag.

 Long John Doughnut recipe

-Once the long john doughnuts are cooled down, use a bread knife to cut down the middle.
+Once the Long John doughnuts are cooled, use a bread knife to cut them down the middle.
 Be careful not to cut all the way through.

-Pipe a layer of cream in the middle, then pipe a second layer of cream over the first cream layer’s top.
+Pipe a layer of cream in the middle, then pipe a second layer of cream over the top of the first layer.

 You can pipe just a straight line, but I like the top one to be a little more decorative.

-Then pipe some jam down one side of the cream for the more traditional looking long john doughnut, or you can get creative and pipe down the centre of the cream, make zig-zag patterns and so on.
+Then, pipe some jam down one side of the cream for the more traditional-looking long-john doughnut, or you can get creative and pipe down the centre of the cream, making zig-zag patterns and so on.

-Once all the cream and jam is added, dust with icing sugar and serve.
+Once all the cream and jam are added, dust with icing sugar and serve.

 Long John Doughnut recipe